Suicide, often increasing among youth, linked with infant feeding practices

 A WHO/ UNICEF publication42 discusses the presence of PCBs and dioxins in breast milk and acknowledges that "there is evidence that these compounds can cause developmental neurotoxicity."
 The publication goes on to say (p.
 241), "Nevertheless, although relatively large amounts of PCBs and dioxins can be ingested by a breastfed infant, as yet no adverse effects have been found that outweigh the positive effects of breastfeeding on infant development."
 No references or evidence are offered in support of that, which is a good indication that the statement lacks scientific basis; the publication does contain 372 references, in accord with the recognized need to provide evidence to support statements in science; so failure to provide evidence in this case strongly implies absence of supporting evidence.

 The WHO/ UNICEF publication goes on to state (p.
 242), "the risk of exposure through breast-milk is much less than that during the fetal period."
 The only reference offered to support that statement is a publication in which the most relevant passages say that a working group concluded (in 1993) that "prenatal exposure appears more detrimental than postnatal;" and elsewhere, "in utero exposure is likely to have been more significant…."16a So the original source is tentative about whether a prenatal-postnatal difference even exists, and it says nothing to imply that any possible differences are major.
-But that is picked up by other authors and inflated to become a risk that "is," and a risk that "is much less" after birth than during the fetal period.
+But that is picked up by other authors (who are promoting a certain view) and inflated to become a risk that "is," and a risk that "is much less" after birth than during the fetal period.
 The serious concerns expressed by the original source about risks of breastfeeding are indicated by its statement that studies "are urgently needed to assess the possible long term health hazards to the newborn and growing infant from the intake of contaminated breast milk."
 But the later statement by other authors drawing on that source ignored the expression of urgent need for studies of long-term hazards.
-And this sort of distortion and half-truth-by-selection becomes a basis on which people decide that it is reasonable to (indefinitely) continue feeding infants a substance that is undisputedly high in developmental toxins.
-"Half-truth" is not a sufficiently negative term, in cases such as these.
+This sort of distortion and half-truth becomes a basis on which people decide that it is reasonable to (indefinitely) continue feeding infants a substance that is undisputedly high in developmental toxins.

 As indicated by multiple studies in more recent years (see on the right and below), exposures to PCBs (as well as dioxins) are now recognized to actually be far greater after birth, via breast milk, compared with prenatal exposures; and those far greater exposures occur during a period of recognized high developmental vulnerability.
 (Section 2.a)